department-for-transport-public/tinScrape/README.md

 Arguments required are:

 * the name of tidied data
-* the name of the worksheet, found in the Excel document
+* the name of the worksheet, found in the ODS document
-* the name of the Excel document
+* the name of the ODS document

 Due to this function being part of the `gcp_to_bq()` function, the arguments stated above do not need to be manually inputted as this is automated.